 Innovation QNS, the $2 billion megadevelopment in Astoria proposed by Silverstein Properties, BedRock Real Estate Partners and Kaufman Astoria Studios, was approved by the full City Council on Tuesday.

 Last week, Council member Julie Won and the developers ended months of negotiations with a deal to include affordability far beyond the city’s legal minimums for apartments on rezoned land.
-City Council Speaker Adrienne Adams was said to have played a major role.
+City Council Speaker Adrienne Adams was said to play a major role.

 “I have stood with my community in demanding deeper affordability from this development,” Won said in a statement.
 “Because we held the line, the Innovation QNS project has doubled the number of affordable units than initially offered.”

-Queens Borough President Donovan Richards went to bat for the project after the developers bumped affordability levels to 40 percent, and Speaker Adams became a lead negotiator as the deal came together.
+In the months leading up to the Council vote, negotiations stalled over affordability levels, as Won demanded as many as 55 percent of the total units be preserved affordable.
+Queens Borough President Donovan Richards stuck his neck out for the project after the developers bumped affordability levels from 25 to 40 percent, and Council Speaker Adrienne Adams became a lead negotiator as the deal came together.